 Games allow members to test their knowledge and compete against peers.
 Game content is structured around Board Review questions that are relevant to established standards of care and recent medical advances.
 Games are added daily and can be played anytime – members have access to the correct answers, for an enjoyable, educational and competitive experience.

 The latest news and information is brought to members from the reputable sources they are already viewing on a daily basis.
 The News section has specifically curated content that provides the most up-to-date information and current issues relevant to Nurse Practitioners.

 An area for members to provide information about themselves to other members, including their CV, a photo, practice information and other personal, professional and academic interests and accolades.

 Anywhere.
 Everywhere.
 Always.

-Stay connected to through the Generation NP Mobile App.
+Stay connected to Nurse Practitioners through the Generation NP Mobile App.
 Available for iPhone, Android phones, iPad and Android Tablet.